 Planning a road trip or itinerary for Croatia and need some Croatia destination inspiration?
 You’ve come to the right place.

-This is the ultimate 10 day itinerary for a journey or road trip from Zagreb Croatia to Dubrovnik Croatia, with tips for visiting and planning your trip.
-This popular road trip route is dense with exciting cities, must see medieval villages, UNESCO-listed landmarks, and loads of old world seaside charm.
+This is the ultimate 10 days in Croatia itinerary.
+This Croatia itinerary takes you from Zagreb Croatia to Dubrovnik Croatia.
+It also includes useful tips for visiting and planning your trip.
+This popular Croatia road trip route is dense with exciting cities, must see medieval villages, UNESCO-listed landmarks, and loads of old world seaside charm.

 Here’s my recommended 10 day itinerary for a self drive road trip from Zagreb to Dubrovnik.
 You don’t need to pick up your rental car until day 3 when you head to Plitvice Lakes.
 You won’t want or need a car in Dubrovnik either, so you can drop it off when you arrive to save on rental fees.